roytang/blog/content/post/2022/02/weeknotes-02-13/index.md

 ### The World

+- PH: Campaign season has officially kicked off here, so last week was full of proclamation rallies and such.
 - Covid: Cases have continued to drop, furthering a descent into normalcy.
 Last few days have been averaging under 5k new cases per day, down from under 10k per day last week.
 - Tech: Facebook/Meta [threaten to pull out of Europe](https://www.cnbc.com/2022/02/07/meta-threatens-to-shut-down-facebook-and-instagram-in-europe.html).
 Some EU politcians were like ["Haha sure go ahead"](https://appleinsider.com/articles/22/02/07/eu-lawmakers-unfazed-by-metas-threat-that-it-would-pull-out-of-europe).